Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 No. 305 Squadron remained the only squadron at the base and during the next two months worked intensively in a joint effort of the RAF Bomber Command.
 Among other missions taking part in the first ´thousand-bomber-raid´ against Cologne in May, then in the second one against Essen, on 1-2 June.

 Presumably, the commanding officer duties did not allow Skarżyński to fly on a regular basis.
 He managed to fly just a few missions in May and June with No. 305 Squadron, as an additional crew member.
 At the beginning of May he accomplished three raids over France, with targets in Paris and Nantes.
-Then, during the night of 30-31 May, Skarżyński participated in the first ´thousand-bomber-raid´ ever, the famous ´Operation Millennium´ over Cologne.
-The day after, in the night of 1-2 June, he completed the second ´thousand raid´ to Essen, dropping bombs through the clouds at the altitude of 18,000 feet.
+Then, during the night of 30 – 31 May, Skarżyński participated in the first ´thousand-bomber-raid´ ever, the famous ´Operation Millennium´ over Cologne.
+In the night of 1 – 2 June, he completed the second ´thousand raid´ to Essen, dropping bombs through the clouds at the altitude of 18,000 feet.
 Most of those missions were flown in the Wellington Z8339, SM-N.

 One of Polish Wellingtons (BH-E, HF598 of No. 300 (Polish) Squadron) is being prepared for action.
 The message on the bomb reads: ‘From Polish Airmen’ both in Polish and English. (© IWM HU 106356)